Soma Saito Yoake wa mada / Hikari Tatsu Ame era

 Track by track analysis:

-And the single version that was available on online music stores in July suffered from the same issue.
-Thankfully the volume was sort of adjusted for the final version of the single, still we find some problems on it.
+And the single version that was available in online music stores in July suffered from the same issue.
+Thankfully the volume was sort of adjusted for the final version of the single, but still I find some problems with it.
 Let’s start talking about the instrumental.

 The instrumental takes to heart its dramatic tone courtesy of powerful orchestral elements, mainly strings and blowing instruments.
-But even if the instrumental is all about drama, it doesn’t forget to add a fiery build up and deliver a powerful chorus.
-More exciting was impossible, especially the chorus that put us on the edge of our seat.
+But even if the instrumental is all about drama, it doesn’t forget to add a fiery build-up and deliver a powerful chorus.
+More exciting was impossible, especially the chorus that put us on the edge of our seats.

 Now onto the vocal performance.
-His vocals sounded weak in the very first mix attempts, it was like he didn’t have the power nor vocal talent to tackle this song.
-There was no place for him to shine and he was supposed to be on the spotlight.
-For those that have been following his career, you clearly know that this is a lie.
+His vocals sounded weak in the very first mix of attempts, it was like he didn’t have the power or vocal talent to tackle this song.
+There was no place for him to shine and he was supposed to be in the spotlight.
+Those that have been following his career, clearly know that this is a lie.

 3 – スプートニク

 Completely changing gears, Saito makes his debut as a lyricist with SPUTNIK.
 This song isn’t unlike anything he has released before.
 Instrumental, vocals, lyrics, and overall vibe and performance, everything is unexpected.
 This pop/dance song impresses with both his futuristic and old-school vibes.
 Saw synths, simple drums, guitars and we dare say there’s a keytar there as well, taking us to the golden era of French electronica.